Driving in Europe after Brexit: What you need to know

 Anything else to consider?

-If you’re a British expat living in the EU, the Department for Transport (DfT) says UK licences should be exchanged for local EU licences ahead of 29 March.
+If you’re a British expat living in the EU, the Department for Transport (DfT) says UK licences should be exchanged for local EU licences before 31 October 2019.
 This is because expats may have to take a local driving test in their country of residence if there is a no deal.
 Current EU law states that UK driving licences can be swapped for European ones without taking a test, but that could change if there’s no deal.